 The first micromarket that Café Services managed went into Amazon Robotics in North Reading, MA.
 Greg said, “We needed to give them an alternative to standing in line because the cafeteria is so small.”
 With 300 employees filtering into the cafeteria at lunch, the line quickly became long and time consuming.

 Greg said, “We put a mini market out in the seating area and it allows the same fresh food with the convenience of checking out by yourself.”
 If the line is long or the employee is simply in a hurry or only wants one or two items, they can go to the mini market.
 The employees know they can get the same fresh entrée, sandwich, or salad from the micromarket and avoid a checkout line.

 With a customizable size, employee micro markets can fit anywhere.
 They can be used as an addition to a corporate cafeteria or be the only fresh food option if a facility is too small to have a full-service cafeteria.

 Of Amazon Robotics’ two employee self-checkout micro market kiosks, one is next to the cafeteria and one is on the other side of the building – each is 12’x12’.

-The one mini market at New York Independent System Operator (NYISO), is 30’x40’ and is in the dining area next to its cafeteria.
-With about 550 employees, the NY power management company wanted to free up the cafeteria line during the lunch hour and also offer employees fresh products after hours.
+The one mini market at a large electric power industry company in New York state, is 30’x40’ and is in the dining area next to its cafeteria.
+This company wanted to free up the cafeteria line during the lunch hour and also offer employees fresh products after hours.